South Korea Bucket List – the complete list of things worth doing

 Majang Lake Paju

 The Majang Lake, or Majangho in Korean, was one of the first places we visited outside Seoul.
-Since our first trip, we returned many times that we craved a bit of peace and quiet.
+Since that trip, we have returned many times because we craved a bit of peace and quiet.

 Sleep on the floor in a traditional Korean room

-Hanok is the name of the Korean traditional house, where people would sleep on the floor in order to be closer to the heat during the cold winter days.
-That’s because even back in the day, Koreans had a special heating system that would work from the floor, called “ondol”.
+Hanok is the name of the traditional Korean house where people would sleep on the floor to be closer to the heat during cold winter days.
+That’s because even back in the day, Koreans had a special heating system that worked from the floor called “ondol.”

-Nowadays, you can choose to have an authentic experience by staying in a traditional hanok.
+You can have an authentic experience by staying in a traditional hanok.

 Go fancy in Gangnam